Repository secure by design: how to sleep better without fear of security vulnerabilities

 }

 This approach is similar to the method presented in the DDD Lite introduction article.
-It’s all about creating code that we can’t use in a wrong way.
+It’s all about creating code that can’t be misused.

-This is how usage of UpdateTraining now looks like:
+This is what using UpdateTraining now looks like:

 func (h ApproveTrainingRescheduleHandler) Handle(ctx context.Context, cmd ApproveTrainingReschedule) (err error) {